 Speech recognition is becoming so easy to use and so accurate, experts predict that 50% of all web searches will be made using voice by 2020.
-And that’s only three years away.
+And that’s only one year away.

 Safety and Usability

 Instead of texting while driving, you can now tell your car who to call or what restaurant to navigate to.

-Imagine this: you ask your connected car to call your friend Justin, and the in-car software misunderstands you.
-Instead, it starts blasting Justin Bieber’s infuriatingly catchy song, Baby.
+Imagine this: you ask your connected car to call your friend Justin, and the in-car software misunderstands you Instead, it starts blasting Justin Bieber’s infuriatingly catchy song, Baby.
 As you hurriedly attempt to change the song, you are obviously not in prime condition to be watching the road.

 Through these projects and many more, we have seen first-hand the way different languages, dialects and accents can prove too complex and individualistic for technologies to handle.

 But, How Does Speech Recognition Technology Work?

 Surrounded by smartphones, smart TVs, tablets, laptops, solar powered cars and more, it’s easy to take for granted how much research has gone into creating this futuristic world we live in.

 Analyze, Filter, Digitize

 Then, based on algorithms and previous input, it can make a highly accurate educated guess as to what you are saying.
 It gets to know the speaker’s use of language.

 It becomes increasingly more complex when a device or software is geared towards multiple different markets around the world.
 This is because engineers have to program the ability to understand infinite more variations; language, dialects, accents, phrasing.